 WordPress’ security team is aware that plugins made by 3rd party platforms, which are a major feature of WordPress, are susceptible to security vulnerabilities.
 For this very reason, WordPress’ security team collaborates with the plugin platform’s security team to jointly come up with solutions that fix loopholes and plug threats within a plugin.
 For example, the vulnerability in the PHP XML parser, used by the XML-RPC API that comes with WordPress, was resolved by joint efforts from the WordPress’ and Drupal’s security teams.

-The beauty of WordPress is its extensibility and open source nature, which gives developers the freedom to design dynamic websites.
-In addition, WordPress allows the use of 3rd party plugins to facilitate ease in website creation.
-These very features also open the gates to security issues, by granting direct control to end users.
+The beauty of WordPress is its extensibility and open-source nature, which gives developers the freedom to design dynamic websites.
+Also, WordPress allows the use of 3rd party plugins to facilitate ease in website creation.
+These very features also open the gates to security issues, by granting direct control to end-users.
 Luckily, this also narrows down the cause, making it easily fixable.
-If website and plugin developers design secure products, continue to monitor and release updates for bugs, the number of security issues on WordPress will come down to zero.
+If the website and plugin developers design secure products, continue to monitor and release updates for bugs, the number of security issues on WordPress will come down to zero.

 It is not a WordPress problem if you are not updating your software in general.
 This goes for themes, plugins, modules, templates — any of those fun things that enable you to extend any open source platform.
 Nearly 80% of actual infections across all platforms are due to some type of vulnerability in outdated software or access/password exploits.

-This is a very astute yet on point observation.
-It is the duty of the website developer or owner to ensure they are firstly installing only known and validated plugins.
+This is a very astute yet on-point observation.
+The website developer or owner must ensure they are firstly installing only known and validated plugins.
 Secondly, plugin developers are constantly coming up with updates that fix bugs and patch security issues.
-It is the developer’s job to stay informed and update their plugins on a regular basis.
+It is the developer’s job to stay informed and update their plugins regularly.

 Michael VanDeMar, a ‘de-hacker’ of compromised sites and also the author of How To Completely Clean Your Hacked WordPress Installation says: